icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [cryptomilk/nightcity.nvim](https://github.com/cryptomilk/nightcity.nvim) - A dark colorscheme inspired by Inkpot, Jellybeans, Gruvbox and Tokyonight with LSP support.
 - [polirritmico/monokai-nightasty.nvim](https://github.com/polirritmico/monokai-nightasty.nvim) - A dark/light theme based on the Monokai color palette written in Lua, support for LSP, Tree-sitter and lots of plugins.
 - [oxfist/night-owl.nvim](https://github.com/oxfist/night-owl.nvim) - A [Night Owl colorscheme port from VSCode](https://github.com/sdras/night-owl-vscode-theme) with support for Tree-sitter and semantic tokens.
+- [text-to-colorscheme](https://github.com/svermeulen/text-to-colorscheme) - Dynamically generated colorschemes generated on the fly with a text prompt using ChatGPT.

 ### Lua Colorscheme